For an index of the actors and actresses who have a dedicated page, see here.

 The daughter of an English industrialist, Sir John Knight.
 A certified genius, she specializes in chemistry and had success in industry at the helm of her family's company in her 20s.
 Her husband, Peter Peel, was a pilot whose plane disappeared over the Amazonian forest.
 She is a master of martial arts and a formidable fencer.

-Her hobbies include a penchant for artistic activities... and for mystery and action too, as John Steed regularly calls her to work with him on mysterious or improbable cases.
+Her hobbies include various combat sports and a penchant for artistic activities... as well as mystery and action, as John Steed regularly calls her to work with him on mysterious or improbable cases.
 Thus she became Steed's second regular female partner, and the most famous.

 - Action Girl: One of western television's first and prime examples.
 She is a skilled martial artist, as many villains she faces find out the hard way.